1912 (or 1914), Warsaw — 8 V 1943, Warsaw Ghetto

 there are hearts where nothing changes,

-Its five to midnight — you say —
+It’s five to midnight — you say —

 you are right… so goodbye.